top of page

 About our service...

-Our assessment service is flexible and offers the ability for your child to complete an assessment at their school mid-week or our Hawthorn East consulting rooms on a Saturday.
-The service aims to increase access and reduce wait times for psychological and educational assessments, to support children as early as possible.
+Our assessment service is flexible and offers virtual parent intake/feedback sessions and child assessment sessions at our Hawthorn East consulting rooms.
+This approach aims to increase access and reduce wait times for psychological and educational assessments to support children as early as possible.

 Our Assessments